robleroni/Puerro/huerto/02/README.md

 >
 > > **Developer**: Sure thing, that's because I didn't had to use a framework for it.
 >
 > > **Customer**: A framewhat?
-Nevermind.
+Never-mind.
 Tell you what, three tomatoes have already grown on my tomato vine.
 Now I also want to know how many pieces of each vegetable I own.
 Could you let me add the amount as well?
 >
 > > **Developer**: For sure!
 Anything else?
 >